randy-marsh/cortex-m0plus/README.md

 # cortex-m0plus
-useful libraries for the cortex m0+ microcontroller
+Useful libraries for the cortex m0+ microcontroller